Milko Foucault-Larche

-Twenty four hours later yet another opening night.
-A NIGHT IN PARIS, produced exclusively for The Juniors.
-Milko returning to the famous venue, leading a fabulous cast to dish out “la crème de la crème” of French International music to 2 enthusiastic crowds roaring their appreciation.

-Two new works in the making.
-I DIDN’T SEE THE TIME GO BY...The Aznavour Journey, designed for Theatres.
-A new production that draws from the Armenian heritage of the Legendary Charles Aznavour.
-From The mountains of Armenia to the bright lights of Paris.

-And LEGACY OF LOVE...The Engelbert Story.
-A recreation of two milestone performances of the British entertainer also known as “The King of Romance”.

-The best moments of the 1985 Engelbert Spectacular at The Royal Albert Hall & The Engelbert Live 2000 at The London Palladium.
-This latest production has been designed to be performed with a String Orchestra.
-In this audacious venture, Milko has teamed up with one of the most active, prolific & sought-after Orchestras in Australia: THE METROPOLITAN ORCHESTRA.

 In 2017, Milko made his "London" debut at the iconic BRASSERIE ZÉDEL - Crazy Coqs Cabaret performing his One-Man Show " Aznavour ...From Today" accompanied by London-based Musical Director Nathan Martin.
 That same year, Milko created a new production in Sydney, TENORS UNITED that run until 2018.

 In 2018, it was time for Milko to return to the passion of his early years: French Operetta.

 "Il était une fois L'Opérette" was brought to the stage in Spring 2018.
 Milko sharing the stage with French-Australian Soprano Émilie Lemasson and Mauritian-born Tenor Lindsay Xavier.
 French operetta has a very small niche in Sydney & Melbourne and the decline in audience always make these ventures quite risky.
 Nevertheless, the show was very successful and in 2019, Milko & Lindsay Xavier went on to perform the show in Melbourne.

-In the summer of 2018, Milko started working on his most ambitious project.
-A show based on the lives and the music of the two most iconic French Entertainers of all time; Edith Piaf and Charles Aznavour.
-PIAF AND AZNAVOUR - Back in Time (Comme Autrefois) opened in Sydney in April 2019 with Corinne Andrew playing PIAF and Milko playing AZNAVOUR.
-Musical Director: Nick Bavarelli (Piano/ Accordion) and Peter Toohey (Double Bass/Acoustic Guitar).
-Part Theatre, part Cabaret, PIAF AND AZNAVOUR - Back in Time is the ONLY show of its kind in the World.
-The production has received rave reviews from Theatre audiences but also from Theatre Directors.
-Unfortunately, COVID-19 has slowed down the prospects of overseas touring.
+In the summer of 2018, Foucault-Larche began working on a show based on the lives and the music of two well-known French entertainers: Edith Piaf and Charles Aznavour.
+In April 2019, PIAF AND AZNAVOUR - Back in Time (Comme Autrefois) opened in Sydney with Corinne Andrew as Piaf and Foucault-Larche as Aznavour.

 In 2021, despite the difficulties of operating in a Covid environment with lockdowns and restrictions, Milko created the first FRENCH MUSIC FESTIVAL - Francophonie 2021 in March presented by Top Note Promotions.
 Though some events had to be cancelled, the Festival still managed to present 6 events in NSW.
 Two new productions were created for the Festival: PARIS AFTER DARK & PIAF, AZNAVOUR & FRIENDS.